Writing a Plugin

 }

 Sometimes, you may want to disable a plugin at runtime based on certain conditions.
-For example, if there are no configurations for the plugin, or if there is an initialization error, but you still don't want to stop the execution of the server.
+For example, if there are no configurations for the plugin, or if there is an initialization error but you still do not want to stop server execution.
 In such cases, you can return the special type of error called Disabled, which can be found in the github.com/roadrunner-server/errors package.
 This type of error can only be used in the Init function of the plugin.

 plugin.go